Tiamat-Tech/elements/README.md

 ## Carousel elements

 ### Wrapper
 A **&lt;Wrapper&gt;** component must placed somewhere within the &lt;Provider&gt; component.
 It must contain a &lt;Track&gt; component.
-It may also include a &lt;Drawer&gt; component and any other React nodes.
+It may also include a &lt;Drawer&gt; component and other React nodes.

 ### Track
-A **&lt;Track&gt;** component must placed somewhere within the &lt;Wrapper&gt; component.
+A **&lt;Track&gt;** component must be placed somewhere within the &lt;Wrapper&gt; component.
 It must contain one or more &lt;Slide&gt; components as direct children.

 ### Slide
 Each **&lt;Slide&gt;** component must be placed directly under the &lt;Track&gt; component.
 Each &lt;Slide&gt; can only accept one direct child node.

 ### Drawer
-A **&lt;Drawer&gt;** component may be placed within the &lt;Wrapper&gt; component anywhere outside the &lt;Track&gt; component.
+A **&lt;Drawer&gt;** component may be placed somewhere within the &lt;Wrapper&gt; component, but outside the &lt;Track&gt; component.
 It can be used to contain one or more control elements or other React nodes.

 ## Controls
 The following control components include built-in interactivity on click and touch events.
 They may be placed anywhere within the &lt;Provider&gt; component and can accept a `children` prop to wrap its behavior around any React node.